runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 Placement in Processing
 -----------------------

-Now that we know placement matters, let's look at how to do this in Processing.
-To place an object within a given format requires basic math.
-These are illustrated in this example:
+Now that we know placement matters, let's look at how to do this in code.

+In Processing, placing things within the given format is about knowing how to use 4 key variables: x, y, width and height.

+Using these variables, to place something on the screen requires basic math.
+This is illustrated in this example:

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/placement_calculations_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/placement_calculations_small.jpg" />
 [Example on Github](https://github.com/runemadsen/printing-code/tree/master/class_code/form/placement_calculations)